ICT Sustainability: Assessment and Strategies for a Low Carbon Future

 About the book: ICT Sustainability: Assessment and Strategies for a Low Carbon Future

 ICT Sustainability is about how to assess, and reduce, the carbon footprint and materials used with computers and telecommunications.
-These are the notes for an award winning course on strategies for reducing the environmental impact of computers and how to use the Internet to make business more energy efficient.
+These are the notes for an award winning graduate course on strategies for reducing the environmental impact of computers and how to use the Internet to make business more energy efficient.

-Copyright © Tom Worthington, 2011
+Copyright © Tom Worthington, 2018

-These notes are used for the courses:
+Editions of these notes have been used for the courses:

-1. Green Technology Strategies: offered in the Computer Professional Education Program, Australian Computer Society (first run as "Green ICT Strategies" in February 2009),
+3. Green Technology Strategies: offered in the Computer Professional Education Program, Australian Computer Society (first run as "Green ICT Strategies" in February 2009),